Promethean gap: Prometheus

 The word "Promethean" has been taken from the Greek myth of Prometheus.
 There are a number of stories attached to him along with variations of the stories.

 Prometheus, a Titan and a trickster, created primitive versions of humanity.
 He created them in the image of the Greek gods, however Zeus limited the powers of humanity.
 Following this, Prometheus tricked Zeus, at least twice.
 The first deception by Prometheus resulted in Zeus confiscating fire from humanity.
 Prometheus, in retaliation, stole fire from Mount Olympus and gave it back to humanity.
 When humanity flourished once again and Zeus saw that they had been given fire, he eternally punished Prometheus.
-Andres uses this story as symbolism, where the fire is modern technology and the eternal punishment given to Prometheus the negative consequences.
+Anders uses this story as symbolism, where the fire is modern technology and the eternal punishment given to Prometheus the negative consequences.

 The convergence of the variations in the story is the gift of fire.
 Through this gift, humanity can now play its own tricks, for both good or bad.
 In variations of the story, Heracles unchains Prometheus, and the story of Pandora and her jar follows.